brettimus/brettimus.github.io/_posts/2015-03-04-placeholder.md

 ## Some Of The Things Are Fixed.

-It was easy.
+It was easy!

-Quill's blog offers [a good tutorial](http://quilljs.com/blog/building-a-custom-module/) on how to write modules for the editor, though [the docs](http://quilljs.com/docs/modules/) seem to throw up a cautionary flag that Quill's module interface may change going forward.
+Quill's blog offers [a good tutorial](http://quilljs.com/blog/building-a-custom-module/) on how to write modules for the editor, though I should mention that [the docs](http://quilljs.com/docs/modules/) seem to throw up a cautionary flag that Quill's module interface may change going forward.

 Ye been warned.